 Towards the end of one of Ivan’s biographies, “Fighter from the White Mountains”, there is a whole chapter entitled “Up-to-Date Even After the Second Vatican Council”.
 In this chapter many texts from the Council are given and the requirements of the Council are compared to what Ivan Merz represented and did.
 Without entering into too much detail let us just emphasize that from the point of view of the Council Ivan’s greatest significance is in his pioneer efforts for an authentic lay apostolate.
 The work Ivan was engaged in and what he achieved is just what the Council today requests every layman to do for the expansion of Christ’s Kingdom.
 Ivan’s insurpassable example is shining for us in this field.

-FROM THE HOMILY AT THE END OF THE SYIMPOSIUM HELD IN THE ZAGREB CATHEDRAL,
+FROM THE HOMILY AT THE END OF THE SYMPOSIUM HELD IN THE ZAGREB CATHEDRAL

 NOVEMBER 25, 1978